-Four focus groups with different groups of Nigerien audiences (youth, male only, female only, elderly), and one FG with (former) migrants, were undertaken in a communal space in Hotel Terminus in Niamey, the capital of Niger.
-The local implementing partner, Maison de la Presse, enabled us to find a research assistant, provided access to the media products and a gave important background information to the project.
+Four FGs with different groups of Nigerien audiences (youth, male only, female only, elderly), and one FG with (former) migrants, were undertaken in a communal space in Hotel Terminus in Niamey, the capital of Niger.
+The local implementing partner, Maison de la Presse, helped us to find a research assistant, provided access to the media products, and a gave important background information to the programme.